platformsh/platformsh-docs/docs/src/add-services/postgresql.md

             - hstore
 ```

-In this case you will have `pg_trgm` installed, providing functions to determine the similarity of text based on trigram matching, and `hstore` providing a key-value store.
+In this case, you have `pg_trgm` installed, providing functions to determine the similarity of text based on trigram matching, and `hstore` providing a key-value store.

 ### Available extensions